Similkameen Valley Farm Trail: Farm Stands, Farm Stays & Farm-to-Table Dining Along Highway 3

 Orchard View Motel at Sanderson Farms & Samosa Gardens – 3059 Hwy 3, Keremeos

-Convenient motel-style stays right at Sanderson Farms, with the farm store, restaurant, and 5-kilometre trail all at your doorstep.
+Convenient motel-style stays right at Sanderson Farms, with the farm store, restaurant, and 5-kilometre trail behind the motel all at your doorstep.
 Great value for those who want to explore without complicated logistics.

 Cawston